Sebasmadridmx/smo_os_bng_grids/README.md

 lister.search(325000, 673000, resolution: "5km", box: 15000)
 ```

-Radius search returns `:distance_m` for each entry — `0.0` when the point falls inside the tile.
+Radius search returns `:distance_m` for each entry.
+Returns `0.0` when the point falls inside the tile.

 ---